lakejs/lake/README.md

 ## License

 Lake is released under the [MIT](https://github.com/lakejs/lake/blob/main/LICENSE) license.
-Below is a list of licenses for its dependencies:
+Below are the licenses of its dependencies:

 | Dependency | License | Author |
 | -------------  | ------------- | ------------- |